Kayle7777/telescience/README.md

 Every round, a new set of X and Y modifiers and divisors are added to obfuscate the "true coordinates" for the game grid in the telescience computer.
 A set of algebraic equations can be used to solve these, which my website will handily do for you.

-Simply send one GPS through to any set of working coordinates, record where it actually went in the relevant table, then do then send another GPS to a set of coordinates exactly n+1.
-I.E, send one at 50X, 100Y, then another at 51X, 100Y.
+Simply send one GPS through to any set of working coordinates, record where it actually went in the relevant table, then send another GPS to a set of coordinates exactly n+1.
+I.E, send one at 50X, 100Y, then another at 51X, 101Y.

 ### Extra Info